ivanbrennan/installing-NixOS/ThinkPad-X220.md

     home = "/home/ivan";
   };

-  # The NixOS release to be compatible with for stateful data such as databases.
+  # This value determines the NixOS release with which your system is to be
+  # compatible, in order to avoid breaking some software such as database
+  # servers.
+You should change this only after NixOS release notes say you
+  # should.
-  system.stateVersion = "17.03";
+  system.stateVersion = "17.09"; # Did you read the comment?

 }
 ```